 They said “Darkness in the space symbolizes the nature of the disease and the negative effects of social stigma.
 We intentionally kept the room as minimal as possible to focus on people and their hopes.
 The endless reflection of the plates symbolizes envisioned hope and direct look into future that hope provides.”

-After days of voting by hundreds of Architectural Digest Home Show visitors Tumay Gunaydin Design received the highest number of votes and won the People’s Choice Award for Dining by Design 2014, with her boldest and most creative installation in the entire show.
+After days of voting by hundreds of Architectural Digest Home Show visitors Tumay Gunaydin Design and My Tran received the highest number of votes and won the People’s Choice Award for Dining by Design 2014, with her boldest and most creative installation in the entire show.